Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-\observation{Method Encapsulation is the most important KU-based feature across all studied releases of the KUCLS for predicting post-release defects.} Figure \ref{fig:kucsl_feature_importance} shows the rank distribution of each feature (final rank is shown in brackets).
-We observe that Method Encapsulation is the top-ranked KU in the KUCLS.
-Indeed, the boxplot reveals that Method Encapsulation KU is the most important feature in most of our studied releases as the median value is one and the interquartile range is narrow (most ranks are one).
-Inheritance KU is ranked second and Exception KU is the third-ranked feature.
-We then have two KU-based features ranked forth, namely: Advanced Class Design and LOOP.
-Of all these features, we note that Advanced Class Design KU is the one with the most stable rank (smallest interquartile range).
-The other KU is a little less stable, meaning that its rank varies more across the studied releases.
+\textbf{Findings.}\observation{Method \& Encapsulation is the most important KU feature across all studied releases of KUM for predicting post-release defects.} Figure \ref{fig:kucsl_feature_importance} shows the rank distribution of each feature (final rank is shown in brackets).
+We observe that Method \& Encapsulation is the top-ranked feature in KUM.
+Indeed, the boxplot reveals that Method \& Encapsulation is the most important feature in most of our studied releases as the median value is one and the interquartile range is narrow (most ranks are one).
+Inheritance is ranked second and Exception Handling is the third-ranked feature.
+We then have two features ranked forth, namely: Advanced Class Design and Loop.
 Some advanced KUs derived from Java SE II certification exams also rank among the top ten most important features.
-For instance, Generics and Collections and Java IO are both ranked eighth and exhibit stable rankings (small interquartile range).
-While Concurrency KU ranks eleventh, its ranking shows greater variability with a large interquartile range.
-KUs related to building enterprise-level applications in Java, such as Enterprise JavaBeans and Java Message Service (JMS), which are derived from Java EE certification exams, are generally ranked lower in importance, with most being ranked 14th.
-However, they also have significant contributions in predicting post-release defects.
-These advanced Java EE features are less frequently used in the studied systems compared to more common KU-based features like Data Type and Loop.
-As a result, they may have minimal influence on the global defect prediction model.
+For instance, Generics and Collections and Java IO are both ranked eighth.
+KUs related to building enterprise-level applications in Java, such as Enterprise JavaBeans and Java Message Service (JMS), which are derived from the Java EE certification exam, are ranked lower in importance (typically 14th).
+Upon closer inspection, we note that these advanced Java EE features are less frequently used (or even not used at all) in the studied releases.
+In contrast, fundamental KUs like Data Type and Loop, derived from the Java SE I exam, are more prevalent.